wpjunior/kong/Kong.md

 ## Plugin Object

-The Plugin object represents a plugin that will be executed during the HTTP request/response workflow, and it's how the Apenode adds functionalities to an API, like Authentication or Rate Limiting.
+The Plugin object represents a plugin that will be executed during the HTTP request/response workflow, and it's how Kong adds functionalities to an API, like Authentication or Rate Limiting.
 Plugins have a configuration `value` field that requires a JSON object representing the plugin configuration.
 By default creating a plugin and adding it to an API will enforce the same rules to every Application consuming the API.
 Sometimes the plugin configuration needs to be tuned to different values for some specific applications, for example when the Rate Limiting for an API is set to 20 requests per minute, but it needs to be increased for some specific Applications.
-In the Apenode it's possible to do that by creating a new Plugin object specifying the optional `application_id` field.
+In Kong it's possible to do that by creating a new Plugin object specifying the optional `application_id` field.

 ### Create Plugin

 `POST /plugins/`

 **Form Parameters**

 * **name** - The name of the Plugin that's going to be added.
-The Plugin should have already been installed in every Apenode server separately.
+The Plugin should have already been installed in every Kong server separately.
 * **api_id** - The API ID that the Plugin will target
 * **value** - The JSON configuration required for the Plugin.
 Each Plugin will have different configuration fields, so check the realtive Plugin documentation to know which fields you can set.
 * application_id - An optional Application ID to customize the Plugin behavior when an incoming request is being sent by the specified Application.
 This configuration takes precedence over the global API configuration.